-Darryl R. Wold is an attorney in private practice emphasizing on political law, including campaign finance, election, conflict of interest, and redistricting issues .
+Darryl R. Wold is a retired attorney in private practice who emphasized on political law, including campaign finance, election, conflict of interest, and redistricting issues .
 He served as a commissioner of the Federal Election Commission of Washington, D.C. from 1998 to 2002, including terms as chairman in 2000 and vice chairman in 1999.
 Prior to serving on the commission, he was of counsel to Reed & Davidson LLP since 1988.

 Mr. Wold was an assistant to the speaker of the California State Assembly, a consultant on redistricting plans, and managed political campaigns.
 He is also a member of the American Alpine Club, and The Federalist Society for Law and Public Policy Studies.

-Mr. Wold serves as chairman of the Board of Governors of the Rose Institute of Claremont McKenna College (CMC).
+Mr. Wold serves on the Board of Governors of the Rose Institute of Claremont McKenna College (CMC).

 Mr. Wold received his B.A. (cum laude) from CMC in 1963 and his LL.B. from Stanford University in 1966.
 He is admitted to practice in California and the District of Columbia, and before the United States Supreme Court.

 He is married to Carol and resides in Villa Park, California.